randyprime/lua-test/README.md

 ---

+TODO:
+- current version untested on Linux + Mac
+- Linux FMOD support needs to be added

+---

 This entire repo is meant to be cloned and used as a starting point for a project.

 It's more of a template than a "game engine" that you use.
 Modify and tear it apart as needed to fit the specific needs of whatever you're working on.